JeremyLikness/jeremylikness-blog/content/blog/using-linq-to-query-dynamic-schemaless-cosmosdb-documents/index.md

 var iterator = query.ToFeedIterator();
 {{</highlight>}}

-What the heck?
+That's a LINQ query for you.

-> Even though the dictionary value is an `object` type so I don't have to lock into a schema, the SDK is smart enough to serialize the values to their appropriate .NET types, in this case for `timestamp` a `DateTime`.
+> Even though the dictionary value is an `object` type so I don't have to lock into a specific schema, the SDK is smart enough to serialize the values to their appropriate .NET types, in this case for `timestamp` a `DateTime`.

 The generic strategy to iterate over the results is straightforward and as far as I can tell automatically handles throttling requests appropriately (I haven't dug in deep enough to claim that with a certainty, but I had no issues with my datasets).